HUBioDataLab/DEEPScreen2/README.md

 # DEEPScreen2: Deep Learning for Drug-Target Interaction Prediction

 Computational models for drug–target interaction (DTI) prediction aim to reduce the cost of experimental screening, but often require complex molecular representations and long development cycles.
-Here we present DEEPScreen++, a modular, open-source framework that performs DTI prediction directly from RDKit-generated 2D molecular images, expanded with augmentation, using convolutional neural network and vision transformer backbones.
-DEEPScreen++ streamlines data curation, image generation, training and inference into an end-to-end pipeline that can be completed within seven days for a new target on standard hardware.
+Here we present DEEPScreen2, a modular, open-source framework that performs DTI prediction directly from RDKit-generated 2D molecular images, expanded with augmentation, using convolutional neural network and vision transformer backbones.
+DEEPScreen2 streamlines data curation, image generation, training and inference into an end-to-end pipeline that can be completed within seven days for a new target on standard hardware.
 Prospective applications to de novo design and drug repurposing identified two experimentally confirmed active molecules and two repurposed drugs, respectively.
-DEEPScreen++ thus demonstrates that simple image-based models can match or exceed traditional descriptor-based approaches for high-accuracy DTI prediction and rapid hypothesis generation.
+DEEPScreen2 thus demonstrates that simple image-based models can match or exceed traditional descriptor-based approaches for high-accuracy DTI prediction and rapid hypothesis generation.

 <p align="center">
   <img src="assets/deepscreen_system.png" alt="DeepScreen System"/>
   <br>
-  <em><strong>Figure 1.</strong> DEEPScreen++ system showcased over CNN architecture and image augmentation.</em>
+  <em><strong>Figure 1.</strong> DEEPScreen2 system showcased over CNN architecture and image augmentation.</em>
 </p>

 ## Key Features